Walter Hallstein: Vision of Europe

 The Schuman Plan was the first step, applied to the field of economics; the next step was to be defence; these would then necessarily lead to integration in the related fields of industrial relations and social policy, energy policy and foreign policy.

 Hallstein strove for a Europe based on the rule of law ("law in place of force").
-His concept of European union was that of a "community" based on democracy and the rule of law — not a federation (because it was not yet a state), nor a confederation ("because it was endowed with the power of exercising authority directly over every citizen in each of its member states").
+His concept of European Union was that of a "community" based on democracy and the rule of law — not a federation (because it was not yet a state), nor a confederation ("because it was endowed with the power of exercising authority directly over every citizen in each of its member states").

 A lawyer and an expert in international law, Hallstein saw a strong legal foundation as essential.
 His model of a federal Europe borrowed from the federal structures of Germany, the United States and Switzerland.

-Hallstein later wrote that the experience of Nazi Germany led him to distrust not only the idea of absolute and inalienable national sovereignty, but also the British idea of a European balance of power.
+Hallstein later wrote that the experience of Nazi Germany led him to distrust not only the idea of absolute and inalienable national sovereignty but also the British idea of a European balance of power.
 Partly as a result of the Americans' re-education programme, Hallstein developed an interest in the United States Constitution and American history between independence in 1776 and the ratification of the Constitution in 1788, when the United States was a confederation of states.
 The problems that the United States experienced were, in his view, due partly to the states defending their sovereignty.
 He rejected the concept of the unitary nation-state favoured by the French, in favour of a federal solution, and concluded that Europe should follow the American path towards a federal solution.
 However, he wished to retain Europe's diversity and opposed the idea of Europe becoming a "melting pot".

 Reception and legacy

-People who knew Hallstein described him as someone with keen intellect, an excellent command of language, and high reliability.
+People who knew Hallstein described him as someone with a keen intellect, an excellent command of language, and high reliability.
 But he was also perceived by those who knew him as cold, unapproachable, and excessively intellectual, respected rather than liked.
-British Prime Minister Edward Heath allegedly said of him "He is just a brain."
+British Prime Minister Edward Heath allegedly said of him "He is just a brain".
 He was also characterized as having a keen sense of duty: Franz Josef Strauss called him one of the last Prussians.

 During his lifetime, Walter Hallstein received honorary doctorates from nine European universities, including Padua, Sussex, Liège, Nancy, Leuven, Oviedo, and Tübingen, and nine American universities, including Georgetown, Harvard, and Johns Hopkins University.

 He was also awarded numerous other honours and prizes from European governments.

 In 1997, the Walter Hallstein Institute for European Constitutional Law at the Humboldt University in Berlin was named in his honour.